Poisoning

 Organ-Specific Symptoms

-Nervous system: Ataxia, tremor, seizures, behavioral changes, altered consciousness up to coma, abnormal pupillary reflexes
+- Nervous system: Ataxia, tremor, Seizures, Behavioral changes, clouding of consciousness up to Coma, abnormal pupillary reflexes

 First Aid